 The actions and outcomes of the NBCAI working groups were designed to be the conduit for implementing this vision.
 Each of the NBCAI working groups articulate distinct but complementary purposes:

 - The Science & Technology Working Group creates collaborations that enhance understanding of local climate variability and its effects on natural and agricultural systems, and aims to provide those making land and resource management decisions in the North Bay region the information, methods, and guidance needed to address the challenges of climate change.

 - The Habitat Conservation & Stewardship Working Group builds collaborations to develop and implement innovative and proven strategies for habitat restoration and management in North Bay ecosystems that promote ecosystem services and biodiversity in a changing climate.

-One of the goals of the NBCAI was to promote information sharing throughout the North Bay area.
+One of the goals of the NBCAI is to promote information sharing throughout the North Bay area.
 To meet this goal, NBCAI has linked with the San Francisco Bay Area Conservation Commons, a data sharing platform to maximize information exchange.
-NBCAI is in the process of identifying complete, ongoing, and planned research projects related to climate change.
-NBCAI will initially focus its efforts within Sonoma County in the hopes that effective solutions can later be exported to neighboring counties.
-NBCAI plans to work with local land owners and governments to promote land connectivity and sustainable restoration.
+NBCAI initially focused its efforts within Sonoma County in the hopes that effective solutions can later be exported to neighboring counties.
+NBCAI has also worked with local landowners and governments to promote land connectivity and sustainable restoration.

-Feifel, K. (2010).
+Feifel, K. (2021).
 North Bay Climate Adaptation Initiative [Case study on a project of the North Bay Climate Adaptation Initiative, Laguna de Santa Rosa Foundation, Pepperwood Foundation, and PRBO Conservation Science].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/north-bay-climate-adaptation-initiative (Last updated April 2010)
+Retrieved from CAKE: (Last updated April 2021)